kerezsiz42/scanner-operator2/README.md

 // ...
 ```

-After that it calls `JobObjectService.Create()` to generate a Job object for the given imageID in the specified namespace and logs an error if job creation fails, updating the Scanner status to Failed.
+After that it calls `JobObjectService.Create()` to generate a Job object for the given imageID in the specified namespace and logs an error if Job creation fails, updating the Scanner status to "Failed".
 The controller then sets the Scanner resource as the owner of the job using `SetControllerReference`, ensuring the job is garbage-collected when the Scanner resource is deleted.
-If the job creation in the cluster fails, it logs the error and updates the Scanner status to Failed.
-On successful job creation, it logs a success message and updates the Scanner status to Scanning, marking the start of the image scanning process.
+If the job creation in the cluster fails, it logs the error and updates the Scanner status to "Failed".
+On successful Job creation, it logs a success message and updates the Scanner status to "Scanning", marking the start of the image scanning process.

 ```go
 // internal/controller/scanner_controller.go:Reconcile()